q-viper/image-baker/README.md

 * **S**: Moves selected layer one step down in layer list in baker.
 * **E**: Rectangle mode on annotation.
 * **H**: Hides/un-hides selected annotation/layer.
+* **L**: Creates layer from an annotation.
+If any annotation selected, creates only its, else creates layers from all visible annotations.
 * **Numerics**: Selecting number 1, 2, till 9 selects label.
 If not available, asks for a new label.
 * **Escape**: Closes the application.